medhavibasera/Screen-Recorder/README.md

 # Screen-Recorder

 The application helps to record the screen as well as tracks the time spent by user on the screen.
+The recording gets saved on your system after it is stopped.

 #### Example: